jeremiahs1079/spring-boot-budget-api/README.md

 * budgetItems - list of ```BudgetItem``` that are included on the budget
 * tags - lost of ```Tag``` that are include on the budget
 * completed - boolean value that says if the budget is complete
-* overBudget - boolean value that says if the budget id over (sum of expenses is greate then sum of incomes)
+* overBudget - boolean value that says if the budget id over (sum of expenses is greater then sum of incomes)
 ###### Example:
 ```json
 {